XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 Optional Feature : Panic Button incase some undetected Screenlocker managed to lock the screen

 # How to Use?
+1. Download Sigcheck from <a href="https://learn.microsoft.com/id-id/sysinternals/downloads/sigcheck">Sysinternals</a>
-1. Run my App/Script , dont turn on the feature yet
+2. Run my App/Script , dont turn on the feature yet
-2. Press "Open Honeypot Folder"
+3. Press "Open Honeypot Folder"
-3. Then fill the Folder with dummy file
+4. Then fill the Folder with dummy file
-4. Turn on my Antiransomware Feature
+5. Turn on my Antiransomware Feature
-5. Let my app do the work
+6. Let my app do the work

 Note:
 Dont forget to fill the Whitelist on yaramodule script else it will scan everything including system files